BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 an input path, all the global attributes will always be placed _before_ all the local attributes.

-Only `#[doc]` is global, and all other attributes are local.
+Only proc-macro attributes are local, and all other attributes are global.
-Proc-macro attributes are local.

 ## Attribute aliases